 Ajwain (carom seeds), also known as ‘bishop’s weed’ or ‘thymol seeds’ has its place in the same family as dill, anise, and fennel.
-Ajwain is a regularly used spice in the preparation of most Indian dishes because of its flavouring and curative properties.
+Ajwain is a regularly used spice in preparing most Indian dishes because of its flavouring and curative properties.
 Ajwain seeds, when eaten raw, may taste bitter or spicy.
 Therefore, they are usually used in tadkas.

 Ajwain is known for its medicinal properties.
-Rich in antioxidants, minerals and fibre, eating ajwain helps ease gas and other digestive issues.
+Eating ajwain is rich in antioxidants, minerals and fibre, and helps ease gas and other digestive issues.
 Eating ajwain also increases appetite by enhancing digestion.
-Ajwain is also beneficial for the proper functioning of the kidneys and the respiratory system.
+Ajwain is also beneficial for properly functioning the kidneys and the respiratory system.
 Thus, pregnant women can also benefit from eating ajwain during pregnancy.

 Is It Safe to Eat Ajwain When Pregnant?

 Is ajwain good in pregnancy?
 Eating ajwain in the right quantity during pregnancy is usually considered safe.
 However, care should be taken to eat it in moderation.
 If you cannot eat ajwain seeds in their raw form, you can soak them in water and consume the ajwain water.

 Reasons to Eat Carom Seeds During Pregnancy

 Eating ajwain during pregnancy can prove useful in the following ways:

 Many pregnant women experience bloating, flatulence, acidity, and indigestion owing to the growing uterus which can slacken the digestive process.
 Ajwain contains thymol which can speed up digestion, improve the gut’s overall health, and provide relief from stomach disorders.

 Pregnancy can affect a woman’s bowel movements, leading to constipation.
 Eating ajwain during pregnancy can speed up the digestion process and provide relief from constipation.